 There are 2 currently approved Brand name extended release versions of topiramate XR: Qudexy XR and Trokendi XR.
-These brand names are used in the United States for the seizure medicine topiramate.
+These brand names are used in the United States for the extended-release form of the seizure medicine topiramate.

 25 mg: light green opaque body/yellow opaque cap (printed “SPN” on the cap, “25” on the body)